SEBASCMB/SEBASCMB/README.md

 > "I'm here to put on a show".

 I'm in love with communication and technology.
   I love solving problems and creating innovative solutions.
-I'm an enthusiastic about learning new things and meeting new people.
+I'm an enthusiastic about learning new things and meeting new people..

   ## 📩 Connect
 * Do you have any question or project to work together?
 Don't hesitate!
 Coffee's on me ☕.